anilg0403/TrisysDemo/README.md

 # TrisysDemo

+Pattern : VIPER

- Swift Demo to fetch data and load Images
+Swift Demo to fetch data from Rest APi and load in Tableview.
+It supports both portrait and landscape orientation.